-The application for the PIONEER Research Database is initially for five years, but with the expectation for future applications to maintain its benefits in the long term.
+The application for the PIONEER Research Database is initially for five years from the date of the activie protocol, pending annual reports to the Research Ethics Committee and continued Confidentiality Advisory Group section 2.5.1. support, but with the expectation for future applications to maintain its benefits in the long term.
 Anonymised datasets created on demand will be timestamped and made available under contractual arrangements for pre-specified time periods in line with the nature of the projects.